demarbre1u/js-features-examples/README.md

 This repository contains some feature examples written in Javascript using a number of libraries.

+These examples have been made for the sake of experimenting, and are kept here as they might be useful in the future.

 ## List of currently available examples ##

 * __CopyToClipboard__ : copy a value of an input to the clipboard by clicking a button.
 Uses [ClipboardJS](https://clipboardjs.com/).